MicrosoftDocs/power-platform/power-platform/admin/enable-unified-interface-only.md

 ### Existing environments

 Environments created before the scheduled release dates will not get this change automatically.
 Version 9.1.0.3448 onwards, administrators will have the option to change the environment settings to get the Unified Interface Only experience.
-It is recommended to switch to this mode by following the steps at [How to enable Unified Interface Only](#how-to-enable-unified-interface-only-mode).
+It's recommended to switch to this mode by following the steps at [How to enable Unified Interface Only](#how-to-enable-unified-interface-only-mode).

 > [!IMPORTANT]
 > For existing environments, it's recommended that you: